jjlin526/AWS-Services/Management-and-Governance-Services.md

 * Can work with AWS Organizations for both cross-region and cross-account setup
 * Provides remediation steps for infrastructure not meeting criteria

+### AWS Systems Manager

+* AWS Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources